jadwigo/TaxonomyList/readme.md

 Override order
 --------------

 If you prefer to specify the order of the tags.
-This option will be ignoref if weighted: is set to true.
+This option will be ignored if `weighted` is set to true.

 ```twig
     {% set list = taxonomylist('categories', { 'orderby': 'name' } ) %}